SimonNachtergaele/AI-Track-tive/README.md

 New version tutorial: coming soon!
 Hopefully somewhere in January 2021!

-# C. How to train your own Deep Neural Network?:
+# C. How to train your own Deep Neural Network?

 - Convert the training images: I used for example 804x804px images.
 In order to resize the images I used [ImageJ or Fiji](https://imagej.net/Downloads).
 I used process => Batch => Convert in order to convert the original 1608x1608px tiff files to a 804x804px jpeg format.